getodk/docs/docs/form-question-types.rst

 Randomizing choice order
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To reduce bias, choice order can be randomized for any of the select question types described above.
-To display the choices in a different order each time the question is displayed, set **randomize** to **true** in the :th:`parameters` column of the XLSForm **survey** sheet:
+To display the choices in a different order each time the question is displayed, set **randomize** to **true** in the ``parameters`` column of the XLSForm **survey** sheet:

 .. rubric:: XLSForm